sarunk-dev/llm-shield/Lab_Instructions.md

 ### Lets test this out!

-TODO add instructions here
+Launch Application `3002` and scrape the poisioned website `4010`.
+Run it multiple times and you'll see that the image never appears, this is because React takes in the HTML code injected by the LLM as string, rendering it harmless.

 ## 2. Implement a Content Security Policy (CSP)

-A **Content Security Policy (CSP)** is an added layer of security that helps prevent XSS attacks by controlling which resources (scripts, images, styles, etc.) are allowed to load on a web page.
+A more advanced way to control what loads on your website is using **Content Security Policy (CSP)**.
+CSP is an added layer of security that helps prevent XSS attacks by controlling which resources (scripts, images, styles, etc.) are allowed to load on a web page.

-### What is Same Domain Policy?
-The **Same Domain Policy** is a security measure that allows resources to be loaded only from the domain that served the original content.
-This helps prevent malicious third-party scripts from being executed on your site.

-### What Can a CSP Mitigate?
-A CSP helps mitigate:
-- **XSS Attacks**: Prevents execution of inline JavaScript or unauthorized third-party scripts.
-- **Data Exfiltration**: Ensures that only trusted domains can communicate with your app, preventing sensitive data from being sent to malicious servers.
+## 3. Other security measures: Same Domain Policy

+Same Domain Policy (also called Same-Origin Policy) is a fundamental security feature built into web browsers.
+It restricts how documents or scripts loaded from one origin (domain, protocol, and port) can interact with resources from another origin.
+It prevents scripts on one site from accessing data on another site unless they share the same origin.

+For example:
+If a website "example.com" is loaded on the browser, it can only load resources from "example.com."
+Any attempts to load resources from other domains, such as "malicious-site.com," will be blocked, helping to ensure that external, potentially harmful content cannot be injected.

+In practice, this means that external URLs, like `https://www.ibm.com/brand/experience-guides/developer/b1db1ae501d522a1a4b49613fe07c9f1/01_8-bar-positive.svg`, would be blocked because "www.ibm.com" is different from the domain of the knowledge base application.

 ## Challenge: Can You Implement a CSP?
 Now that you've seen how a CSP can help secure your application, can you try implementing a CSP in your application?
 Start by setting up a basic policy that ensures only resources from the same domain are allowed, and gradually refine it to meet the summarizer-app's needs.

-The content you've provided is clear and well-structured.
-Here’s a concise version of your write-up, keeping all the essential information intact:

-# Hands-On 3: Implementing a Denial of Service Attack
+::page{title="Hands-On 3: Implementing a Denial of Service Attack"}

 In this exercise, we will simulate a **Denial of Service (DoS)** attack on a large language model (LLM) using prompt engineering.
 By crafting inputs that force the LLM to generate long, resource-intensive responses, we can overwhelm its system, similar to how **XSS attacks** exploit output vulnerabilities.